Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF inequalities are monogamy relations

-In Local Friendliness, as mentioned in Sec.~\ref{sec_intro}, the Absoluteness of Observed Events assumption allows there to be a well-defined joint distribution between the variables $A$, $B$, $C$, $X$, and $Y$.
-Then, one asks how strong the correlation between Alice and Bob (namely, $P(ab|xy)$) can be, given the correlation between Alice and Charlie when $x=1$ (namely, $P(ac|x{=}1)$), under the statistical conditions of Eqs.~\eqref{eq_LA}.\footnote{Despite sharing the same mathematical form of the operational no-signaling conditions in a tripartite Bell scenario, Eqs.~\eqref{eq_LA} are not always operationally testable, as records of the value of $C$ might get deleted.}
+In our Local Friendliness scenario, as mentioned in Sec.~\ref{sec_intro}, the Absoluteness of Observed Events assumption demands there to be a well-defined joint distribution between the variables $A$, $B$, $C$, $X$, and $Y$.
+We now investigate how strong the correlation between Alice and Bob (namely, $P(ab|xy)$) can be, given the correlation between Alice and Charlie when $x=1$ (namely, $P(ac|x{=}1)$), under the statistical conditions in Eqs.~\eqref{eq_LA} that are implied by Local Agency.

-For example, in the case where all outcomes and settings are binary in the minimal LF scenario, the statistical constraints of Eqs.~\eqref{eq_LA} give rise to the following monogamy relation~\cite{augusiak2014elemental}:
+For example, in the case where all outcomes and settings are binary in the minimal LF scenario, the statistical constraints of Eqs.~\eqref{eq_LA} give rise to the following monogamy relation (as can be inferred from Ref.~\cite{augusiak2014elemental}):